BishopFox/badPods/README.md

 [Create all eight badPods](#Create-all-eight-badPods-(if-the-admission-controller-allows-it)) [Create a reverse shell using the privileged pod](#Create-a-reverse-shell-using-the-privileged-pod))

-### Create a reverse shell using the privileged pod

 ### Create all eight badPods (if the admission controller allows it)
 ```bash